Maps between Boundaries of Relatively Hyperbolic Groups

 \section{Introduction}

-In 1987, M. Gromov introduced the notion of hyperbolic metric spaces.
-A geodesic metric space is said to be hyperbolic if there exists a $\delta\geq 0$ such that for any geodesic triangle $\triangle$ each side of $\triangle$ is contained in a closed $\delta$-neighborhood of the union of the other two sides.
-The Gromov boundary of a proper hyperbolic metric space provides a compactification of the space by assigning a `boundary' set at infinity.
+In 1987, M. Gromov \cite{Gro87} introduced the notion of hyperbolic metric spaces.
+For $\delta\geq 0$, a geodesic metric space is said to be $\delta$-hyperbolic if, for any geodesic triangle $\triangle$, each side of $\triangle$ is contained in the closed $\delta$-neighbourhood of the union of the other two sides.
+A metric space is called hyperbolic if it is $\delta$-hyperbolic for some $\delta\geq 0$.
+The Gromov boundary of a proper hyperbolic metric space provides a compactification of the space by assigning a `boundary' at infinity.
 A quasi-isometry between two proper hyperbolic metric spaces induces a homeomorphism between their Gromov boundaries.
 However, the converse is not true.
-There exist two hyperbolic groups, due to Pansu, Bourdon \& Pajot, with homeomorphic Gromov boundaries but they are not quasi-isometric to each other.
-Paulin \cite{Pau96} proved that if boundaries of two hyperbolic groups are homeomorphic and quasi-M\"obius (or quasi-conformal) equivalence then they are quasi-isometric to each other.
+There exist two hyperbolic groups, due to Pansu, Bourdon and Pajot, with homeomorphic Gromov boundaries, but they are not quasi-isometric to each other.
+Paulin \cite{Pau96} proved that if the boundaries of two hyperbolic groups are homeomorphic and quasi-M\"{o}bius (or quasiconformal) equivalent, then they are quasi-isometric to each other.
 Let $\partial X$ denote the Gromov boundary of a proper $\delta$-hyperbolic metric space $X$.
-Corresponding to a geodesic triangle $\triangle (a,b,c)$ with vertices $a,b,c$ in $X \cup \partial X$, there exists a point $p_{abc}$, called quasi-center, in $X$ such that distance of $p_{abc}$ to each side of $\triangle (a,b,c)$ is uniformly bounded and the bound depends only on the hyperbolic constant $\delta$.
-The definition of a quasi-M\"obius equivalence was given by Paulin \cite{Pau96} in terms of `cross-ratios'.
-Given any four distinct points $a,b,c,d \in \partial X$, a cross-ratio $[a,b,c,d]$ roughly captures the distance $d_X(p_{abc},p_{acd})$ with some error given in terms of $\delta$ (See \autoref{lem: cross ratios are equivalent to quasi projections}).
-A quasi-M\"obius map $f:\partial X\to \partial Y$ almost preserves the cross-ratios $[a,b,c,d]$ and $[f(a),f(b),f(c),f(d)]$ (See \autoref{defn: quasi-mobius}).
-In \cite{CCM2019}, Charney, Cordes, and Murray generalized Paulin's results to geodesic metric spaces admitting a geometric group action and having the Morse boundary with at least three points.
+Corresponding to a geodesic triangle $\triangle (a,b,c)$ with vertices $a,b,c$ in $X \cup \partial X$, there exists a point $p_{abc} \in X$, called a quasi-centre, such that the distance of $p_{abc}$ to each side of $\triangle (a,b,c)$ is uniformly bounded and the bound depends only on the hyperbolic constant $\delta$.
+The definition of a quasi-M\"{o}bius equivalence was given by Paulin \cite{Pau96} in terms of `cross-ratios'.
+Given any four distinct points $a,b,c,d \in \partial X$, a cross-ratio $[a,b,c,d]$ roughly captures the distance $d_X(p_{abc},p_{acd})$ with some error, given in terms of $\delta$ (see \autoref{lem_cross_ratios_vs_quasi_centres}).
+A quasi-M\"{o}bius map $f:\partial X\to \partial Y$ is a bijection that coarsely preserves the cross-ratios $[a,b,c,d]$ and $[f(a),f(b),f(c),f(d)]$ (see \autoref{defn_QM}).
+In \cite{CCM2019}, Charney, Cordes, and Murray generalized Paulin's results to geodesic metric spaces admitting a geometric group action and having Morse boundary with at least three points.